 While so much of password security is automated nowadays, there’s still a level of human oversight that’s needed.
 Admins, managers and system users absolutely must be made part of the security process.
 One way to do this is to utilize automated alerts and notifications that are already available within a platform.
 For example, our system users and admins can receive an email and/or text as soon as something fishy (or should we say phishy) occurs.
 Depending on an organization’s preferences, they can set up notifications that trigger for any number of reasons, including when an email id or password changes, an account locks, an attempted login occurs outside of a list of approved IP addresses, and more.

 Notifying the right people that there’s a potential issue is step one, but it’s also worth putting backup safeguards in place to ensure people can act quickly when there’s a real threat.
 We’ve all experienced a full inbox before; it’s easy to ignore emails or tell yourself you’ll get to them later.
 This is not unusual.
 But what if there’s a real password security breach?
 Wouldn’t it be better for the right people to receive not only an email notification, but also a text right to their phone?
 Or what if a user's email has also been compromised?
 Wouldn’t a backup text be a good thing?

 Setting up dual methods of notification increases the odds that someone will be notified and take action faster.
 Therefore, make sure that you're taking advantage of opportunities to build in the necessary redundancy.
 You won’t regret it.

 Security takes many forms

 The importance of password security cannot be understated.
 Embracing the safeguards put in place by your software providers and adopting safe password practices of your own can make all the difference in protecting your data.
-Interested in learning more about how our HCM solution, Workforce Ready, approaches security?
+Interested in learning more about security within our HCM solution?
 Click here for an overview.